MenkeTechnologies/spring-boot-rest-generator/README.md

 ## Convert DDL SQL file to Spring Boot Rest Project

-- put in folder, package and SQL dump file name in src/main/resources/config.properties
+- put in absolute path, package(with slashes) and SQL DDL file name in src/main/resources/config.properties

-- put your mysql ddl file named whatever is in config.properties in src/main/resources
+- put your SQL DDL file you named in config.properties in src/main/resources

-- run the psvm in App.java
+- run the public static void main in Main.java

 # created by MenkeTechnologies